fhollenbach/Pols621_2020/index.md

 Applications:

   - Svolik, Milan.
-2008. "__Authoritarian Reversals and Democratic Consolidation.__" American Political Science Review.
-102(2): 153–168.
+2013. "__Learning to Love Democracy: Electoral Accountability, Government Performance, and the Consolidation of Democracy.__" American Journal of Political Science.
+57(3): 685-702.

 Reviews: